-In addition to hiking trails, Brown County State Park also provides miles of mountain bike trails, horseback riding trails, and nature trails, each with its own unique views.
-There are also picnic tables, fishing opportunities, open fields, playgrounds, and tennis courts.
+In addition to hiking trails, Brown County State Park also provides miles of mountain bike trails, horseback riding trails, and nature trails, each with its unique views.
+Picnic tables, fishing opportunities, open fields, playgrounds, and tennis courts also exist.

-Camping areas for RVs, trailers, and tents are available as well with both electric and non-electric site options.
+Camping areas for RVs, trailers, and tents are also available, with electric and non-electric site options.
 For more information on Brown County State Park and its many amenities, please visit the Brown County State Park website.

 The historical site features the oldest major government building in the Midwest, the “Red House,” which served as the original capitol of the territory.
 Also located here are the French House, Jefferson Academy, Elihu Stout Print Shop, and an important military outpost, Fort Knox II.

 In addition to these historic sites, Vincennes also holds evidence of an even older civilization.
 As early as 900 C.E., the Woodland Indians constructed what is now known as the Sugar Loaf Mound, another example of the Mound Builder culture.
-Before it was well-researched as an archaeological and anthropological site, the mound was used as a landmark for those seeking freedom from slavery along the Underground Railroad.
+Before being well-researched as an archaeological and anthropological site, the mound was a landmark for those seeking freedom from slavery along the Underground Railroad.

-Vincennes offers tours, special events, historical re-enactments, and examples of daily life throughout the city’s long existence.
-Visitors will be enthralled by the beautiful countryside and the amazing original structures that have stood for more than 200 years.
+Vincennes offers tours, special events, historical re-enactments, and daily life examples throughout the city.
+Visitors will be enthralled by the beautiful countryside and the amazing original structures that have stood for over 200 years.

 26. Bluespring Caverns

 First discovered in the 1800s, the Bluespring Caverns consist of 21 miles of unique cave systems and the longest underground river in the United States.
-Its complete lack of light has led to the evolution of some truly amazing species of wildlife, many of which are albino or blind.
+Its lack of light has led to the evolution of some truly amazing wildlife species, many of which are albino or blind.

 27. Empire Quarry

 Many of the historic structures throughout the state are made from Indiana limestone.
-In fact, buildings throughout the U.S. were built with limestone that came from Indiana quarries.
+Buildings throughout the U.S. were built with limestone that came from Indiana quarries.
 These buildings include the Washington National Cathedral, the Pentagon, and a shocking 35(!) out of 50 state capitol buildings.

-Though there are multiple quarries scattered across Indiana, the most famous is the Empire Quarry.
+Though multiple quarries are scattered across Indiana, the most famous is the Empire Quarry.
 This is due to its building contributions to one of the most iconic structures in America: the Empire State Building in New York City.
-It provided 18,630 tons of limestone for the construction of this massive skyscraper, leaving a huge trench in the quarry as a result.
+It provided 18,630 tons of limestone for constructing this massive skyscraper, leaving a huge trench in the quarry.

 The Empire Quarry is famous for another reason as well.
-Its sheer rock faces, steep drops, and lovely landscapes make this a serene, if not somewhat intimidating, location.
+Its sheer rock faces, steep drops, and lovely landscapes make this a serene location, if not somewhat intimidating.

-The deep gouge in the limestone from years of mining is now filled with a pool of tranquil aquamarine-colored water.
+The deep gouge in the limestone from years of mining is filled with tranquil aquamarine-colored water.
 Though it is often tempting for cliff divers and swimmers, the water’s opaque surface makes its depth in certain places hard to determine, so such activities should not be attempted.